Plant Health Undergraduate Summer Studentships 2019

 - Supervisor applications from within the membership of the RSB, and our member organisations, are encouraged; those who are not RSB members are encouraged to consider the member application process.
 The nine successful supervisors will each receive 50% off their RSB membership fee for the following year (this will apply to the initial year of membership for newly-elected members).

-- Studentships funded by BSPP are available only to BSPP members; those funded by N8 AgriFood must have a supervisor or co-supervisor at the Universities of York or Durham.
+- Studentships funded by BSPP are available only to BSPP members; those funded by N8 AgriFood must have a supervisor or co-supervisor at the University of Manchester.

 - Only one application should be submitted per supervisor.

-* Eligible undergraduates who will apply directly to successful supervisors in April 2018
+* Eligible undergraduates who will then apply directly to successful supervisors in April 2019

 - Students will normally take up the award during the summer vacation in the middle years (i.e. 2/3, 2/4 or 3/4) of their degree but final year undergraduates intending to continue to Masters or PhD may also be considered.